Thoughts on Fit

 What you’ll need: A tape measure, or if you don’t have one, some string or gift ribbon and a ruler will do.
 Paper and pen.
 Or your phone.
 Or anything where you can write it all down.
 Full length mirror, or at least a pretty big one.
 To be wearing only bra and undies, or incredibly form fitting clothes like spandex, or, ideally, nude.

-Start with your Bust.
+Step 1: Start with your Bust.
 Wrap the tape measure around the widest part of your chest.
 As best you can, keep the tape measure parallel to the ground, so that it’s not drifting up or down anywhere.
 Use the mirror to keep an eye on your back; this is where tape measures tends to slip down most.
 Pull snug but not tight.
 Look at the measurement and write it down.

-Move on to your waist.
+Step 2: Move on to your waist.
 The true waist is the narrowest part of your midsection, usually about 1-2 inches above the bellybutton, but just focus on the part that’s thinnest.
 Now repeat the process.
 Wrap the tape measure.
 Keep it level.
 Pull snug but not tight.
 Write down the measurement.

-Finish with the low hip.
+Step 3: Finish with the low hip.
 This is the widest part of your hips/butt area.
 It’s typically a little below your butt muscles, or about 7-8 inches below the top of the pelves.
 What your old-school aunt might call the “saddlebag” area.
 Measure that.
 You know the drill.

-Use your recorded measurements to find the ideal NAOMI NOMI fit.
+Step 4: Use your recorded measurements to find the ideal NAOMI NOMI fit.

 Still unsure about fit?